How can I receive SNS notifications about Amazon RDS for SQL Server error and agent log events that match a CloudWatch filter pattern?

 - From the CloudWatch console navigation pane, choose Log groups.

-- Choose the error log for the RDS DB instance, and choose Create Metric Filter.
+- Choose the error log for the RDS DB instance, and then choose Create Metric Filter.

 - For Filter Pattern, enter a pattern, such as "Login failed for user."